 RESPONSE: A number of responses can be made:

-First, the Egyptians were far from innocent.
-Pharaoh had murdered all of the infant Hebrew boys by drowning them in the Nile River (Ex.
+Pharaoh had murdered all of the infant Hebrew boys by drowning them in the Nile River, and Pharaoh had “commanded all his people” to do this as well (Ex.
 1:22).
-Egypt had grown rich by enslaving the Jewish people for 400 years (Gen. 15:13).
-While Pharaoh carried out this plot, the Egyptian people benefited from his decision to enslave the Jews.
-Now, the Egyptian people were being held culpable for standing idly by, while this was happening.
-God had promised to curse those who cursed Israel (Gen. 12:3).
-If God did not act, he would have been reneging on his promise to Abraham.
+The Egyptian people were far from innocent when they followed these horrific orders from Pharaoh (contra Shiphrah and Puah in Ex.
+1:15).
+Moreover, the Egyptians had grown rich by enslaving the Jewish people for 400 years (Gen. 15:13).
+While the pharaohs led these public policies, the Egyptian people benefited from his decision to enslave the Jews.
+At the very least, the Egyptian people were culpable for standing idly by while this was happening.
+Elie Wiesel—a survivor of the Holocaust—famously wrote, “The opposite of love is not hate, it’s indifference.”

 Sixth, God has certain moral rights over human life that we don’t.
-As the author and creator of life, God has a unique right over all human life.
-Philosopher Richard Swinburne writes, “God as the author of our being would have rights over us that we do not have over our fellow humans.”
-To illustrate this, a parent has certain rights over their own children, which they do not have over other children (e.g. discipline).
+God is the author and creator of life.
+Therefore, he has unique rights over all human life.
+To far lesser extent, a mother has certain rights over her child that she does not have over other people’s children (e.g. disciplining the child, making decisions for the child, etc.).
 Since God is the creator and sustainer of all people, he decides how long we get to live (Ps.
 139:16).
 God takes everyone’s life at some point.
 It’s called death.
-We acknowledge this, when a surgeon is bringing someone back to life.
+We acknowledge this when a surgeon is bringing someone back to life.
 We say that he is “Playing God.”
-God allows everyone to die; the question is –when?
+God allows everyone to die; the question is, When?
 We live everyday—not as a right—but by the mercy of God.
 When God took the lives of the firstborn in Egypt, he was acting on prerogatives that rightly belong to him.